What's the Deal With Black Friday?

 People Go Crazy Over Black Friday

-People flock to retail stores and will wait, sometimes for hours, for stores to open - some will open at mid'night when Black Friday officially starts.
+People flock to retail stores and will wait, sometimes for hours, for stores to open - some will open at midnight when Black Friday officially starts.
+Some people have even camped out days in advance in front of store before Black Friday to guarantee a 'first place' in line status.

 But how did all this happen?
 Who started this?
 How did the first Friday after Thanksgiving get called Black Friday?